schrum2/MarioDiffusion/README.md

 ```
 train-conditional-pre.bat 0 Mar1and2 regular MiniLM split
 ```
 This command trains one diffusion model that uses `MiniLM` as its text model, and the `split` parameter means that individual phrases from the Mario captions each get their own embedding vector.
 You can simply leave the `split` out to embed each caption with a single vector, and you can also swap `MiniLM` with `GTE`, which is a larger embedding model.
-It takes longer to train, and is not really worth the extra time, but you are welcome to experiment.
-The `train-conditional-pre.bat` file can also be used with `batch_runner.bat train-conditional.bat` in a similar way:
+Note that the first time either `MiniLM` or `GTE` is used, the corresponding text embedding model will need to be downloaded from Hugging Face.
+The associated diffusion models also take longer to train, and it is not really worth the extra time, but you are welcome to experiment.
+The `train-conditional-pre.bat` file can also be used with `batch_runner.bat` in a similar way:
 ```
 batch_runner.bat train-conditional-pre.bat 0 4 Mar1and2 regular MiniLM split
 ```